ptro-development/docker-centos6-python-development/README.md

 # docker-centos6-python-development
 Build of docker image for a basic python development by using Ansible-2 based on CentOs6.
 Finall built of python docker image is friendly to Vim developers.
-User *developer* is created as part of build.
+User *developer (with password bausebuild)* is created as part of build.
 Also, things like
 - python-pip
 - python-setuptools
 - python-nose